 Programme stream(s): Early detection / diagnosis and prognosis , Prevention

 Speaker: Adam Brentnall, Wolfson Institute of Preventive Medicine

 Speaker: Rosalind Eeles, The Institute of Cancer Research, London, UK

-Speaker: Ian Tomlinson, University of Birmingham
+Speaker: Ian Tomlinson, University of Edinburgh

 The session will provide overviews of the current state of the art using common genetic variants (SNPs) in a polygenic risk score (PRS) and other factors using existing risk algorithms.